-The amenity areas identified in Section 3.4.4 (which include local designated green space / community facilities) are considered valuable to the local communities and have been valued with a high environmental sensitivity.
-Given the distance of the amenity areas from the Site it is considered that they would have perceived a 'negligible (adverse)' magnitude of impact during the assessment period.
+These areas (which include local designated green space / community facilities) are considered valuable to the local communities and have been valued with a high environmental sensitivity.
+Given the distance of the amenity areas from the Proposed Development it is considered that they would experience a 'negligible (adverse)' magnitude of impact.